Luminarys/patchy/README.md

 #Things Done:
 * Load in music library
 * Setup websockets
-* Updated Now Playing using websocket
+* Update Now Playing using websocket

 #Things to Do: